disarm-platform/fn-ppmify/SPECS.md

 ## Response

-A JSON object 'model_frame' containing the following fields:
+A JSON object 'ppm_df' containing the following fields:
 - `lng`.
 Longitude in decimal degrees
 - `lat`.
 Latitude in decimal degrees
 - `weights`.
 Population offset for that point in space and time.